-United Nations Convention on the Rights of the Child (Incorporation) (Scotland) Act 2024
+United Nations Convention on the Rights of the Child

-The United Nations Convention on the Rights of the Child is a universally agreed set of non-negotiable standards and obligations.
+The UN Convention is a universally agreed set of non-negotiable standards and obligations.
 These basic standards-also called human rights-set minimum entitlements and freedoms that should be respected by governments.
 They are founded on respect for the dignity and worth of each individual, regardless of race, colour, gender, language, religion, opinions, origins, wealth, birth status or ability and therefore apply to every human being everywhere.
-The UNRC was incorporated into Scottish law in 2024 - see link to the legislation below.